philipkocanda/juicebox-protocol/README.md

 Precedence of amperage limit is: Unit rating > Offline amperage > Runtime amperage.
 So if unit rating is 32, sending offline amperage 40 / runtime 40, the unit rating (baked into firmware code, non-modifiable) takes precedence and you get 32 amps.
 If unit rating=40, offline=32, runtime=16, you get 16 amps.
 Similarly, unit=40, offline=16, runtime=32, you ought to get 16 amps, but server architecture always prevented that from being sent, so the behavior may be undefined (if it's online, it should go 32, but if it goes offline / hasn't received a command in about 5 minutes, you may get 16).

 Source: [FalconFour](https://github.com/snicker/juicepassproxy/issues/39#issuecomment-2002312548)

+### Command (?)

+Alternates between C242, C244, C008, C006.
+Purpose unclear.

+### Message counter (?)

+Increments by one for every message until 999 then it loops back to 001.
+Purpose unclear.

 ### TBD